-Use class standalone
+Use class standalone and ImageMagick

-File with Class standalone
+Create .tex File with Class standalone

 \documentclass[tikz,border=2pt]{standalone}